* Brent, WTI hover near highest levels since mid-September

 * U.S. crude inventories fell 1.1 mln bbls last week -EIA (Adds comments, details; updates prices)

 SEOUL, Dec 20 (Reuters) - Oil prices held steady near three-month highs on Friday, heading for a third consecutive weekly rise, on the back of easing Sino-U.S. trade tensions that have weighed on demand as well as the global economic growth outlook.

 Brent futures were up 5 cents, or 0.08%, to 66.59 a barrel by 0242 GMT, while U.S. West Texas Intermediate crude was down 8 cents, or 0.13%, at $61.10 per barrel.

 Progress in a long-running trade dispute between the United States and China, the world's two biggest oil consumers, has boosted expectations for higher energy demand next year.

-China on Thursday announced a list of import tariff exemptions for six oil and chemical products from the United States, days after Washington and Beijing announced an interim trade deal set to be signed at the beginning of January.
+China on Thursday announced a list of import tariff exemptions for six oil and chemical products from the United States, days after the world's two largest economies announced an interim trade deal set to be signed at the beginning of January.

 "A world with less uncertainty (following last week's proposed U.S.-China trade agreement) was the real driver of the market optimism on the 2020 outlook," ANZ Research said in a note.